elastic/rally/docs/track.rst

 Definition
 ==========

 A track is a specification of one or more benchmarking scenarios with a specific document corpus.
-It defines for example the involved indices, data files and the operations that are invoked.
+It defines for example the involved indices or data streams, data files and the operations that are invoked.
 Its most important attributes are:

-* One or more indices, each with one or more types
+* One or more indices or data streams, with the former potentially each having one or more types
 * The queries to issue
 * Source URL of the benchmark data
 * A list of steps to run, which we'll call "challenge", for example indexing data with a specific number of documents per bulk request or running searches for a defined number of iterations.